ZafeerMahmood/plaid_project_backend/README.md

     email = request.form['email']
 ```

-# pdoc
+## pdoc

-can be used with pdocs to generate a static site for server.py and component.py
+can be used with `pdocs` to generate a static site for server.py and component.py
-for ease of understanting.
+for ease of understating.

 ```sh
 pdoc ./server.py -o ./serverDocs pdoc ./components.py -o ./componentsDocs

 ```